 - Our ham & cheese phyllo cups are another great snack idea.
 These small bites can be served for Easter brunch or an appetizer before dinner.

-Add pretty accents
+Add flower accents

 Use flower stems in an unexpected way to ‘wow’ your guests.

 It’s always fun to add something unexpected to your party or celebration at home.
 In this case I took the floral accents from the Easter tablescape, to the wall!

 TIP 7: Add a wall of flowers for a fun and festive backdrop, using hearty blooms that will last outside of water.

 To create an accent wall, simply attached strips of ribbon to the wall, using tape.
 Then, using mini clothes pins, attach small flowers at varying high and low intervals.